 Even silver may get a tarnished appearance over time.
 Discoloration, fading, and what seems to be a “filthy” coating may develop on the surface of silver objects due to the reaction between silver and the gases in the air.

 Pure silver is more resistant to tarnishing than sterling silver.
 As previously discussed, silver may tarnish when exposed to the elements.
 Sterling silver, on the other hand, is more susceptible to staining because of the alloy metals it contains.
 It is easy to tarnish copper, nickel, and zinc.
-When silver or another tarnish-prone metal is added, the tarnishing process is accelerated and made more likely.
+The tarnishing process is more likely when silver or another tarnish-prone metal is added.

-In addition, the silver may be marked in some way to demonstrate that it is fine silver.
+In addition, the silver may be marked somehow to demonstrate fine silver.
 To be considered fine silver, the silver content must be at least 99.9 percent, and the stamp that identifies it will typically read “999,” “.999,” or “99.9.”

 If “fine silver,” which is also known as “pure silver,” is the purest form of silver, then it comes to reason that “sterling silver,” which is extremely close in proximity to “pure silver,” is not comparatively as pure as fine silver.

-Metal alloys are used to make sterling silver.
-To put it another way, sterling silver is a mix of metals rather than just one (like with pure silver, for example).
+Sterling silver is made from metal alloys.
+To put it another way, sterling silver is a mix of metals rather than just one (like pure silver, for example).
 Only 7.5 percent of the alloy used to create sterling silver is silver.
 It is common for this 7.5 percent to be made of copper or zinc.

 Silver can be used: